Panasonic M2

+Panasonic M2, earlier known as 3DO M2, is a multimedia terminal and cancelled video game console.
+It was initially developed by The 3DO Company as a peripheral chip for the 3DO hardware before turning into a standalone successor system.
+In January 1996, the technology was acquired by Matsushita (Panasonic) who continued development as their own game console before cancelling it altogether in 1997.
+The M2 technology was then incorporated into commercial-oriented devices including a Konami arcade board and in interactive kiosks.

 History

-As with the 3DO Interactive Multiplayer, the M2 hardware was co-designed by Dave Needle and R. J. Mical.
+As with the 3DO Interactive Multiplayer, the M2 hardware was co-designed by Dave Needle and RJ Mical.
 First announced as a peripheral chip for the 3DO Interactive Multiplayer with a custom PowerPC microprocessor, the M2 eventually became a standalone console and was exhibited and demonstrated at the 1995 Electronic Entertainment Expo.
 For a time, the M2 was scheduled to be released both as a standalone unit and as an add-on chip.
-In 1996, an M2 developer stated that he didn't think an M2 add-on chip was possible because the 3DO Interactive Multiplayer and M2 architectures were too vastly different from each other.
+In 1996, an M2 developer stated that he did not think an M2 add-on chip was possible because the 3DO Interactive Multiplayer and M2 architectures were too vastly different from each other.